-For the final part of Introduction to Anthropology 2017 we tackled big and controversial questions anthropology has attempted to answer.
+For the final part of Anthropology 2017 we tackled big and controversial questions anthropology has attempted to answer.
 One question that seems increasingly on the minds of Google search: “Is Nationalism Bad?”

 There were three readings to discuss “Is Nationalism Bad?”:

 - A section on “Nation and Nationalism” in Lavenda & Schultz Anthropology: What Does it Mean to be Human?